Service and AdviceCoronavirus: FAQs about student affairs and teaching

 Like the 2021/2022 winter semester, the 2022 summer semester basically takes place on campus.

-For all classes, examinations etc. and circulation areas around degree-related activities the following applies until the end of the lecture period of the current summer semester on 2 August 2022:
+For all classes, examinations etc. and circulation areas around degree-related activities the following applies until further notice:

 - Students are urgently recommended to wear an FFP2 mask or a medical mask